Cooke/MooTemplateEngine/README.md

 Moo Template Engine
 ===========

-The Moo Template Engine (MTE) provides the means to easily create HTML templates from JavaScript or HTML.
+The Moo Template Engine (MTE) provides the means to easily create HTML templates from JavaScript and HTML.
 The templates let you render DOM elements which can be inserted in to the DOM tree.

 The rendered elements may be customized (data bound) by supplying rendering data (a data source) upon rendering.